 Ms. Senecal was named manager of The Western States Petroleum Association’s Southern California region and Infrastructure issues in 2010.
 The Western States Petroleum Association (WSPA) is a non-profit trade association representing twenty-eight companies that explore for, produce, refine, transport and market petroleum, petroleum products, natural gas and other energy supplies in California and five other western states.

-Last year, Patty co-chaired BizFed’s Energy/Environment/Land Use Committee; previously she co-chaired BizFed's Advocacy Committee.
+For the past two years, she has co-chaired BizFed’s Energy/Environment/Land Use Committee; previously she co-chaired BizFed's Advocacy Committee.
 She has 25 years of private sector business experience in goods movement and 15 years’ experience working on legislative and regulatory issues for the trucking and distribution industry.
 She is a leading advocate for the goods movement and transportation industry in California on environmental issues that impact competitiveness of trade sensitive businesses in California.

 Fran Inman directs all government relations and community affairs activities for Majestic Realty Co., one of the nation's largest privately-held, family-owned real estate development companies.
 With a real estate portfolio totaling approximately 70 million square feet of commercial properties, Majestic Realty has offices in Los Angeles, Atlanta, Bethlehem, Dallas, Denver and Las Vegas.